A Domain-Shrinking based Bayesian Optimization Algorithm with Order-Optimal Regret Performance

-We now specify the local algorithm for identifying target nodes in a given epoch $k$.
-Recall that $\cD_{k}$ denotes the set of targets nodes identified in epoch $k-1$.
-Each node in $\cD_{k}$ has grown $d$ levels and produced $2^d$ leaf nodes.
-The objective of epoch $k$ is to determine which of the $2^d\, |\cD_{k}|$ newly grown leaves are target nodes defined by threshold $\tau_k$, where $|\cD_{k}|$ denotes the number of nodes in $\cD_{k}$. \\
+We now specify the local algorithm for identifying high-performing nodes in a given epoch $k$.
+Recall that $\cD_{k}$ denotes the set of high-performing nodes identified in epoch $k$.
+Each node in $\cD_{k}$ has grown $d$ levels and produced $2^d$ leaf nodes in the refining stage of epoch $k$.
+The objective of epoch $k+1$ is to determine which of the $2^d\, |\cD_{k}|$ newly grown leaves are high-performing nodes defined by~$\tau_{k+1}$. \\

-In epoch $k$, the only portion of the tree that is of interest is the $|\cD_{k}|$ subtrees, each of height $d$ with a root in $\cD_{k}$.
+In epoch $k+1$, the only portion of the tree that is of interest is the $|\cD_{k}|$ subtrees, each of height $d$ with a root in $\cD_{k}$.
 Our approach is to treat these subtrees separately, one at a time.
-We can thus focus on one subtree to describe the algorithm for identifying which of the $2^d$ leaves are target nodes.
+We can thus focus on one subtree to describe the algorithm for identifying which of the $2^d$ leaves are high-performing.
 The terms root, node, and leaf all pertain to this subtree.
-We also omit the epoch index $k$ for simplicity. \\
+We also omit the epoch index for simplicity. \\